 Element Description and Purpose of the Element Health and Welfare Benefits We provide our NEOs with health and welfare benefits that are intended to be part of a competitive total compensation package with benefits comparable to those provided to employees and executives at other companies in the chemical industry and the general market.
 Our NEOs participate in our health and welfare programs on the same basis as our other employees.
 Retirement and Savings Plans We provide our NEOs with retirement and savings plan benefits that are intended to be part of a competitive total compensation package with benefits comparable to those provided to employees and executives at other companies in the chemical industry and the general market.
-We provide certain defined benefit pension plans, including the Huntsman Pension Plan (a tax-qualified pension plan) and the Huntsman Supplemental Executive Retirement Plan (a nonqualified supplemental pension plan for executives who exceed the qualified plan limitations) to eligible employees.
-In addition, we provide the Huntsman Pension Scheme to our U.K. employees in the Polyurethanes division, such as Mr. Hankins.
-The Huntsman Pension Plan and the Huntsman Pension Scheme are closed to new participants.
-Employees in foreign jurisdictions participate in the retirement and savings plans mandated by applicable law.
-We also provide executive officers in the U.S. the opportunity to participate in defined contribution savings plans: a salary deferral plan (the "401(k) Plan"), a supplemental savings plan (the "SEMPP").
-We merged our money purchase pension plan (the "MPP") with our 401(k) Plan on October 15, 2014 and contributions under both the MPP and the SEMPP ceased on September 1, 2014.
-For an explanation of the major features of our retirement and savings plans, see "Executive Compensation-Pension Benefits in 2016" and "-Nonqualified Deferred Compensation in 2016."
+For an explanation of the major features of our retirement and savings plans, see "Executive Compensation-Pension Benefits in 2018" and "-Nonqualified Deferred Compensation in 2018."
 Perquisites We provide additional compensation to our NEOs in the form of perquisites for the convenience of executives in meeting the demands of their positions comparable to those provided to executives at other companies in the chemical industry and the general market.
 The Compensation Committee reviews our policies with respect to perquisites and considers whether and to what extent it may be appropriate for our NEOs to reimburse our company for perquisites.
-For a description of these perquisites and the amounts paid to our NEOs in 2016, see "Executive Compensation-2016 Summary Compensation Table" and "-Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table."
+For a description of these perquisites and the amounts paid to our NEOs in 2018, see "Executive Compensation-2018 Summary Compensation Table" and "-Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table."
 Severance Arrangements We provide payments and benefits to our executive officers upon certain severance events through the Huntsman Executive Severance Plan (the "Executive Severance Plan"), business division severance plans, and individual severance agreements in order to attract and retain executive talent necessary for our business.
-We have entered into individual severance arrangements with Jon M. Huntsman and Peter R. Huntsman (the "Severance Agreements").
+We have also entered into a separate severance arrangement with Peter R. Huntsman.
 These arrangements are designed to provide protection to our executive officers who are primarily tasked with the management of our overall operations and business strategy.
 We believe these arrangements are in line with competitive market practices.
 For a description of these arrangements, see "Executive Compensation-Potential Payments upon Termination or Change of Control."

-2016 EXECUTIVE COMPENSATION DECISIONS
+2018 EXECUTIVE COMPENSATION DECISIONS